ZainabKamel/NGS2-Project/README.md

 |ENSG00000128739|123.742965127761|48.4703182427844|199.015612012738|4.10592748774379|2.03770814912304|4.77544375341107e-10| 2.27470304120814e-07|
 ```

 # Extra NCBI BLAST
 ```
-According to the issue 15 we dicided to align our samples to NCBI BLAST database ALL the fasta files of control and sample data upload to Nucleotide BLAST "BLASTn" by using nr/nt database with specification of organism with "Homo Sapiens"
+According to the issue 15 we decided to align our samples to NCBI BLAST database ALL the fasta files of control and sample data upload to Nucleotide BLAST "BLASTn" by using nr/nt database with specification of organism to "Homo Sapiens"
 ```